abasile1-tech/cyberpunk_ripperdoc_appointment_scheduler/README.md

 ### Extensions:

-- Date and time could be handled as date type instead of as strings
+- :white_check_mark: Date and time could be handled as date type instead of as strings
-- A treatment could have a length of time
+- :white_check_mark: A treatment could have a length of time
 - Could you try preventing double booking?

 ## :wrench: The Technologies I Used: